 |

-Override defaults group suffix when reading cluster configuration sections in my.cnf
+Override defaults group suffix when reading cluster configuration sections in my.cnf; used in testing.

 A brief description of each parameter's purpose, effects, and usage